tosdr/tosback-versions/Facebook/Terms of Service.md

-Date of Last Revision: October 22, 2020
+Date of Last Revision: December 20, 2020